lakkatv/lakka-website/content/articles/2016/12/22/christmas-2016-release.md

 ![Xmas Release](media/xmas.png)

-Merry Chritmas Lakka users :)
+Merry Christmas Lakka users :)

 In this new release, we packed a lot of small improvements and bugfixes.